flowjs/flow.js/README.md

 Events provide information about the internal state of the application without given a change to alter it.

 * `.fileSuccess(file, message, chunk)` A specific file was completed.
 First argument `file` is instance of `FlowFile`, second argument `message` contains server response.
 Response is always a string.
-Third argument `chunk` is instance of `FlowChunk`.
+Third argument `chunk` is instance of `FlowChunk` representing the last chunk for this file.
 You can get response status by accessing xhr object `chunk.xhr.status`.
 * `.fileProgress(file, chunk)` Uploading progressed for a specific file.
 * `.fileAdded(file, event)` This event is also called before file is added to upload queue and after it's been fully initialized. `event` is the browser `event` object from when the file was added.